Emerson (footballer, born February 1986)

-Emerson da Conceição (born 23 February 1986), known as Emerson, is a Brazilian professional footballer who plays as a left back.
+Emerson da Conceição (born 23 February 1986), known as Emerson, is a Brazilian former professional footballer who played as a left back.

 Club career

 Lille

 In January 2007, aged only 20, São Paulo-born Emerson left his country and moved to Lille OSC in France.
 He appeared in only two Ligue 1 games in his first season, his debut coming on 8 April in a 1–4 away loss against Olympique de Marseille.

 Emerson became first-choice from the 2008–09 campaign onwards, and contributed with 20 league matches in 2010–11 as Les Dogues won their first national championship in 57 years.
 He also helped the team win the Coupe de France, but remained on the bench during the final against Paris Saint-Germain FC.

 Benfica

 In late July 2011, Emerson signed for Portuguese club S.L.
 Benfica, for an undisclosed fee.
 In his first and only season, he beat competition from World and European champion Joan Capdevila.